 Watt Heat Formula

-The following formula is used to estimate the wattage (power) needed to heat a room.
+The following rule-of-thumb formula is used to estimate the heating power needed for a room based on its volume.

 This formula is a simple estimation, and the true power required to heat a room depends drastically on the insulation properties of the room.